GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **M 282,VOL=(sl,222222),use=private** - specify that volume labeled 222222 is mounted to device 282.
 Private ensures the OS won't used it for temporary files
 * **MN JOBNAMES,T** - continually display job information.
 The **T** ensures the job number and time are displayed.
 * **MN SESS,T** - display info on the **TSO User** whenever they log on or off
-* **MN DSNAME** - dispay the first non-temporary DSN on a volume whenever it is mounted
+* **MN DSNAME** - display the first non-temporary DSN on a volume whenever it is mounted
 * **MN SPACE** - display the space available on the device whenever it is demounted
 * **MN STATUS** - display the Disposition (KEEP, CATLG, UNCATLG) of a data set whenever it is freed
 * **MR D=(U,A),L=Z** - change the output location of D U and D A commands to the **Z (Message Area**)